raphaeltrautmann/README.md/README.md

 #### Hello there!
 I`m Raphael

-In 2010 I graduated Systems Analyst, but for some reason I decided to switch careers and started studying Architecture and Civil Engineering worked half of my life with project manager/BIM Manager and construction management.
+In 2010 I graduated Systems Analyst, but for some reason I decided to switch careers and started studying Architecture and Civil Engineering worked half of my life as project manager/BIM Manager and construction manager.
 I liked but it wasn`t who I am.
 I always loved technology, so once more I decided to switch careers and focus all my effort in studying what I really like.
 And I hope some day to change the world or a small part of it with what I do.
 <br />

 #### Hallo!
 Ich bin Raphael